fritzhuie/jp-schools-api/README.md

   3. Correlate the nearest (e.g. 25) `geolocation` -> `school_id` with `school_information` -> `school_id`
   4. return an array of `school_information`, ordered by distance, with an added `distance` parameter:

-## Admin panel API user stories (Stretch)
+## Admin panel API user stories
+  MVP
-  1. As a permissioned user, I should to be able to log in, so that I can access the database functions
+  - As a permissioned user, I should to be able to log in, so that I can access the database functions
-  2. As a permissioned user, I should to be able to create, read, update, and delete schools in both `geolocations` and `school_information`, so that I can manage the database in a non-technical way
+  - As a permissioned user, I should to be able to create, read, update, and delete schools in both `geolocations` and `school_information`, so that I can manage the database in a non-technical way
-  3. As a permissioned user, I should to be able to verify that there is a 1-to-1 relationship between schools and locations, so that I can find issues easily
+  - As a permissioned user, I should to be able to verify that there is a 1-to-1 relationship between schools and locations, so that I can find issues easily

+  Stretch
-  4. As a permissioned user, I should to be able to view the API's event logs, so that I can track usage and make decisions about rate limiting and pricing
+  - As a permissioned user, I should to be able to view the API's event logs, so that I can track usage and make decisions about rate limiting and pricing

 ## Routes